pv264/Interview/Scenario/issues-fixed.md

 ## 2.What is a production outage you handled recently?
 What was the root cause?

-# Production Incident – 502 Errors

-Recently, we had a production incident where users started experiencing **502 errors** while accessing the application.
-We had **CloudWatch monitoring configured for our Application Load Balancer (ALB)**, so we received an alert when the ALB 5xx error count crossed the configured threshold.
+Recently, we had a production incident where users started experiencing 502 errors while accessing the application.
+We had CloudWatch monitoring configured for our Application Load Balancer, so we received an alert when the ALB 5xx error count crossed the configured threshold.

-## Incident Investigation

-I started the investigation from the **ALB** because that was where the alert originated.

-I checked the following:
+I started the investigation from the ALB because that was where the alert originated.
+I checked the ALB metrics and the target group health status and found that the backend EC2 targets were unhealthy.

-- ALB metrics
-- Target group health status
-- Backend EC2 instance health

-I found that the **backend EC2 targets were unhealthy**.

 I then connected to one of the affected EC2 instances and checked the application containers using Docker.
-I noticed that the **application container was repeatedly restarting**.
+I noticed that the application container was repeatedly restarting.

-I checked the **Docker logs** and **Linux system logs** and found OOM-related messages indicating that the application process was being killed because the EC2 instance was running out of memory.
+I checked the Docker logs and Linux system logs and found OOM-related messages indicating that the application process was being killed because the EC2 instance was running out of memory.
 I also checked the instance memory metrics and correlated the timing with the incident.

-## Root Cause Identification

-I then checked the recent deployment history and found that a **new application version had been deployed shortly before the issue started**.
+I then checked the recent deployment history and found that a new application version had been deployed shortly before the issue started.
 The new version had higher memory consumption compared to the previous stable version.

-Because traffic had increased, the EC2 instance did not have enough available memory, which caused the container to crash repeatedly.
+Because traffic had increased, the EC2 instance didn't have enough available memory, which caused the container to crash repeatedly.
+As a result, the ALB health checks failed, the targets became unhealthy, and users started receiving 502 errors.

-The sequence was:

-Higher application memory consumption
-            ↓
-EC2 instance runs out of memory
-            ↓
-Application container gets killed
-            ↓
-Container repeatedly restarts
-            ↓
-Application health check fails
-            ↓
-ALB marks target as unhealthy
-            ↓
-Users receive 502 errors
+Since this was a production outage, my first priority was to restore the service.
+Our application was deployed using Docker containers, and the Docker images were versioned and stored in Amazon ECR.
+The problematic version was 1.5.0****, while 1.4.0 was the previous known-good version.
+We had the image version parameterized in our Jenkins CI/CD pipeline.
+So rather than manually changing the Docker image on the EC2 instance, I triggered the deployment pipeline with the previous stable image tag, 1.4.0****.
+The ECR repository itself remained the same.
+We were only changing the image tag that the deployment referenced.
+Jenkins pulled the existing 1.4.0 image from ECR and deployed it to the EC2 instance, replacing the container running 1.5.0****.
+There was no need to rebuild the Docker image because the known-good 1.4.0 image was already available in ECR.
+After the rollback, I verified the Docker container status and application logs and checked the application's health endpoint.
+I then monitored the ALB target group.
+Once the health checks started passing and the targets became healthy, traffic started flowing normally and the 502 errors stopped.
+After service was restored, we performed the root-cause analysis.
+We confirmed that the new application version had increased memory consumption and that the EC2 instance didn't have sufficient memory capacity for the workload.
+As preventive measures, we increased the memory capacity of the EC2 instances and reviewed the application's memory requirements.
+We also improved monitoring by configuring the CloudWatch Agent for OS-level memory metrics and adding alerts for high memory utilization, unhealthy targets, and container restarts.
+We also reviewed the Auto Scaling configuration to make sure sufficient capacity could be provisioned during traffic spikes.
+So, the root cause was increased memory consumption introduced by the new application version combined with insufficient EC2 memory capacity.
+The immediate impact was container crashes, which caused the ALB health checks to fail and resulted in 502 errors for users.
 ## 3.How did you reduce infrastructure cost in your project?

 **Answer:**